Schrubbls/Desolate-Survivor/README.md

 # Desolate-Survivor
-Github for Desolate Survivor a Wabbajack Launcher
+Github for Desolate Survivor a Unofficial Wabbajack Modlist